otto-de/synapse/USERGUIDE.md

   Guava `EvictingQueue`.
 Primarily used for testing purposes, or for smaller data-sets without any need for durability.
 * `de.otto.synapse.messagestore.CompactingInMemoryMessageStore`: A compacting `MessageStore` that is compacting messages by compaction-key when writing into the store.
 It's implementation is based on a `ConcurrentNavigableMap`.
-* `de.otto.synapse.messagestore.CompactingConcurrentMapMessageStore`: A compacting store that is delegating the storage of the messages to another ConcurrentMap like, for example, a `ChronicleMap` that is suitable to store gigabytes of data off the heap.
-Can be used whenever durability is not required, but large amounts of messages must be kept in memory for quickest possible access.

 For larger datasets, Redis is supported by the separate, add-on library `synapse-redis`.
 It can also be used to access AWS ElastiCache.